ucb-rit/savio-training-intro-spring-2019/intro.md

 If you're already connected to a Savio login node, you can use `ssh dtn` to login to the dtn.

-One program you can use with Windows is *WinSCP*, and a multi-platform program for doing transfers via SFTP is *FileZilla*.
+One program you can use with Windows is [WinSCP](https://winscp.net/eng/index.php), and a multi-platform program for doing transfers via SFTP is [FileZilla](https://filezilla-project.org/).
 After logging in, you'll see windows for the Savio filesystem and your local filesystem on your machine.
 You can drag files back and forth.

 You can package multiple files (including directory structure) together using tar:
 ```